Daily Photo – Isandlwana from Rorke’s Drift

 The locations of the buildings and defenses of the battle were all marked and, probably because visitors are few and far between, there was no restriction that I could discern to my wandering around.

-About 30 minutes before the Zulu forces overwhelmed the British at Isandlwana, a solar eclipse passed across the battlefield.
-Further north across Namibia, Botswana, and Tanzania, that eclipse would have been an annular eclipse like the one this past Sunday evening (, Monday in Asia).
+About 30 minutes before the Zulu forces overwhelmed the British camp at Isandlwana, a solar eclipse passed across the battlefield.
+Further north across Namibia, Botswana, Zambia and Tanzania, that eclipse would have been an annular eclipse like the one this past Sunday evening (, Monday in Asia).
 Having experienced a total eclipse while living in France at the turn of the last century, I can only say that the combatants in the battle probably saw the event as portentous in the least (or in the last for many).

-Like many former battlefields, today the area is calm and peaceful.
+Like many former battlefields, today the area is and peaceful.
 There's not much to see or do but if you're driving from Jo'burg to Durban, it might be worth taking the indirect route and stopping by.

 [ad name=”post”]